Need inspiration for your company name? 8 tips

 Choosing a tagline

-Sometimes, even sound, original company names can still raise questions.
-You can solve this by adding a tagline, a brief, punchy text that explains what your business does.
+Sometimes, even a good, original company name can still raise questions.
+You can solve this by adding a tagline.
+A brief, punchy text that explains what your business does.
 Even if your business already has a name, you can add a tagline afterwards.Â

 Findable